m43/PointNav-VO/README.md

 conda activate vo2021
 ```

-To reproduce the Color Jitter visual corruption results on the validation subset (row 16 of Table 1 of the paper), run the following:
+To reproduce the Color Jitter visual corruption results on the validation subset (row 16 of Table 1 of the paper), run the command below.
+Unlike for other agents, we did not control all sources of randomness of the VO agent and the numbers will differ slightly from the reported ones.
 ```
 python -m pointnav_vo.run --task-type rl --noise 1 --exp-config configs/rl/ddppo_pointnav.yaml --run-type eval --n-gpu 1 --cur-time 123 --video_log_interval 200 --challenge_config_file config_files/challenge_pointnav2021.local.rgbd.GPU.yaml --agent_name vo --dataset_split val --seed 72 --color_jitter
 ```